What Are Your Options If Someone Defames Your Business?

 Defamation is the act of damaging the reputation of a person or business.
 It is divided into two broad categories: slander and libel.
 Slander means saying something defamatory, while libel means writing and publishing it.

 The plaintiff must prove that the defendant made a false statement.
-The statement itself must be public, intended for others to hear.
+The defamatory statement itself must be public and intended for others to hear.
 This is sometimes known as publishing a statement.

-The statement must have been made for the purpose of causing harm to the business.
-The intent must not only be that others hear or read the statement.
-It must be intended that the business would suffer financial loss.
-It is sufficient if the statement is made with the reasonable belief that such loss would occur.
+The statement must have been made to cause harm to the business.
+The intent must not only be that others hear or read false statements.
+It must be intended that the business would suffer financial losses.
+It is sufficient if the defamatory statement is made with the reasonable belief that such loss would occur.

 The defendant must have known the statement was false or showed reckless disregard for whether it was false.
 In other words, it can be enough if the defendant simply did not care about the truth.

-Your first response may be to initiate litigation.
-And while this is certainly your right, you need to make sure you can prove your elements first.
+If someone makes false and disparaging statements about your company, your first response may be to take legal action.
+And while filing a business defamation suit is certainly your right, you need to make sure you can prove certain elements first.
 You will therefore need to work with a New York business lawyer to build a case.

 As part of that, you should gather evidence that demonstrates three key facts.

-The fact that the defendant was responsible for making the false statement.
-Get a copy or recording or some sort of documentation of the statement.
+You must show that the defendant was responsible for making the false statement.
+Get a copy or recording or some sort of documentation of the defamatory statements.
 Make sure you can verify the defendant was responsible for it.
-And make sure you can prove it was false.
+Make sure you can prove it was false information.

-That the defendant knew or should reasonably have known the statement was false.
+Your attorney must show that the defendant knew or should reasonably have known the defamatory statement was false.
 You may have to show that the defendant displayed reckless disregard for the truth.
 Although, if you can prove that the defendant knew it was false, that is even better.
 Sometimes internal or private communications between the defendant and others can show this.

-You may go into litigation or some sort of out-of-court settlement over the matter.
-But you need to be mindful of taking steps to undo the harm done by the defendant.
+Business defamation claims may be settled out of court.
+However, you need to be mindful of taking steps to undo the harm caused by the defendant.
 Your New York business law attorney can discuss ways to mitigate this damage.
-It may require, for instance, that the wrongful party issue a public apology.

 Don’t Let Someone Defame Your Business